iamseth/oracledb_exporter/README.md

         Number of maximum open connections in the connection pool. (default "10") --database.dsn string
-        Connection string to a data source. (default "env: DATA_SOURCE_NAME") --web.config.file
+        Connection string to a data source. (default "env: DATA_SOURCE_NAME") --database.dsnFile string
+        File to read a string to a data source from. (default "env: DATA_SOURCE_NAME_FILE")
+  --web.config.file
         Path to configuration file that can enable TLS or authentication.
   --query.timeout